 What is hyperpigmentation?

 Hyperpigmentation, or uneven skin pigmentation, is a skin condition in which dark spots and dark patches of skin appear on the face, hands and other parts of the body.
 They can make the skin look uneven.
 These spots or patches are caused by an increase in melanin.
-Melanin is the natural pigment that gives our skin, hair and eyes their colour.
+Melanin is the natural pigment that gives our skin, hair and eyes their color.
 A number of factors can trigger an increase in melanin production, but the main causes are sun exposure, hormonal influences, age, skin injuries and inflammation.

 What are the different types of hyperpigmentation?